andyault/rpi-emu/2-using-qemu.md

 Then proceed.

+*Note that commenting out /etc/ld.so.conf may no longer be necessary (will test eventually)*

 ### Other first boots
 If this is your first time using an image after pulling it from a card, run `qemu.sh` with your image file.